JulyAndGanyu/IGDA/README.md

 1. KL dispersion (KLdiv): measures the difference between predicted attention and true attention.
 2. Pearson's correlation coefficient (CC): measures the strength and direction of the linear relationship between predicted and true attention.
 3. Similarity (SIM): assessed the degree of similarity between the predicted and real concern maps.
-4. Normalized Scan Path Significance (NSS): measured the significance of the true concerns in the predicted concern graph.
-5. AUC-Borji: measured the consistency between the predicted attention graph and the true attention graph based on the area under the ROC curve.
-6. AUC-Judd: based on the area under the ROC curve, measured the consistency of the predicted attention graph with the average attention graph.

 # Benchmark download
 Our IDVA dataset can be downloaded from (https://drive.google.com/drive/folders/1xEn0J-CcOf54_cOcPPmoADr88cuDgEGd?usp=sharing)